Jean Todt: UN Secretary-General's Special Envoy

-Since April 29, 2015, Todt has been Special Envoy for Road Safety to UN Secretary-General Ban Ki-moon.
+On 29 April 2015, Secretary-General Ban Ki-moon appointed Todt the United Nations Special Envoy for Road Safety.
 The new UN Secretary-General António Guterres confirmed him in this role in April 2017.

 Other activities

 Todt also devotes his time to several charitable causes.
 He is one of the founders and the vice-president of the Institut du cerveau et de la moelle épinière (ICM), an institute devoted to medical research for brain and spinal cord disorders, which was set up in 2005.
 He has been a member of the Board of Trustees of the FIA Foundation for the Automobile and Society since 2009, President of the Board of Directors of the Suu Foundation since December 2014, Tourism Ambassador for Malaysia (2009–2015) and member of the board of directors for the International Peace Institute (IPI) since June 2015.
 He has been a member of the IOC's Commission for Public Affairs and Social Development through Sport since April 2017.